 But few things in life are that simple, and you can’t just keep cranking the same knob up over and over again.
 Market dynamics change and the low-hanging fruit/cheaper acquisitions get snapped up fairly quickly in the overall lifespan of a product.
 That means that you have to work harder, try more things, and most likely spend more money to get your ten-thousandth customer than it took to land your five hundredths.

 The other factor driving up your CPA could be the competition you will face for the marketing channels you’re leveraging.
 Even if you’re the only company selling travel insurance to mountain climbers, there are other companies bidding for those same eyeballs to pitch them nutritional supplements, shoes, ropes, and helmets.
 That drives up the cost of the ads you’re relying on to bring them to your landing pages and sign up for your email list.

 And, as you move past the early adopters and into the folks that required a little more convincing, there’s a much higher risk for churn and unsatisfied customers that weren’t chomping at the bit and proactively seeking your solution.
 So, the uphill climb just gets steeper… and more expensive.
 Not to mention that the success of your product in the market may attract even more competition, which can further increase CPA while simultaneously putting you on the defensive to retain the customers you already have.

 Product/market fit rarely happens holistically or by accident.
 Companies constantly tweak their products, their target markets, and their sales and marketing tactics to hone in on the perfect combination of needs, demands, and how to satisfy them.
-As a product leader, this ultimately is informed—if not driven—by your knowledge, research, and efforts.
+In product management, this ultimately is informed—if not driven—by knowledge, research, and efforts.